RobinBoers/FramboxOS/README.md

 This script helps me to setup the my Raspberry Pi.
 It installs all the programs I use and sets all my preferences.<br><br>This is made for use with RetroPie.<br><br>
 It includes:

-- The PIXEL desktop
+- The PIXEL desktop (optional)
+- Custom Desktop Enviorment (optional)
 - A custom bashwelcometweak
 - My favorite splashscreens
-- My favorite themes
+- My favorite themes (optional)
 - A option to open MCPI and Vice BASIC from emulationtation
 - Custom hostname
 - Enable SSH